jipolanco/VortexPasta.jl/docs/src/index.md

 To get started with using Julia, the [Modern Julia Workflows blog](https://modernjuliaworkflows.github.io/) is a great source of practical information.
 See in particular the section on [writing Julia code](https://modernjuliaworkflows.github.io/pages/writing/writing/).

-In particular, it is highly recommended to install the [Revise.jl](https://github.com/timholy/Revise.jl/) package in the default environment.
+In particular, it is highly recommended to install the [Revise.jl](https://github.com/timholy/Revise.jl/) package in the global environment.
 This package keeps track of modifications of included code when working from a Julia session, which means that one doesn't need to re-include a Julia file each time it is modified.
 To install it, launch Julia in a terminal, enter package mode using `]`, and then: